CSCfi/csc-user-guide/docs/apps/syntax-example.md

 ![Chemistry logo][logo]

 Please put all images in "img" folder in root (where docs is), not in local subfolder.
-And with the complete syntax including width limit.
+And with the complete syntax including width limit, if you like.

 ![alt text](/img/chemistry-logo.jpg "Chemistry logo"){ width=90% }